Best AI video generators in 2026: 10 tools compared

 ProsCons

-Google's latest video generation engine, Veo 3, stands out with exceptionally high prompt following and native audio support – you get a complete video track with both visuals and sound.
-It handles everything from music and sound effects to full dialogue, making it ideal for concept reels that need immediate impact.
-First announced as part of Google's Flow and higher Gemini Pro plans, Veo 3 is now integrated into broader AI platforms like Kive.ai, where you can access it alongside other engines and creative features.
+Google's latest video generation engine, Veo 3.1, stands out with exceptionally high prompt following and native audio support – you get a complete video track with both visuals and sound.
+It handles everything from music and sound effects to full dialogue, and scene-extension tools in Google's Flow can chain its short base clips into sequences over a minute long.
+Originally launched through Flow and higher Gemini plans, Veo is also integrated into broader AI platforms like Kive.ai, where you can access it alongside other engines and creative features.

 ProsCons